-The question of whether it’s possible to teach abroad without a degree or not is one of the most common asked by our students – and no wonder when so many occupations seem to require an impossibly large array of qualifications, skills, and expertise!
+The question of whether it’s possible to teach abroad without a degree or not is one of the most frequently asked by our students – and no wonder when so many occupations seem to require an unattainable array of qualifications, skills, and expertise!

 Degrees aren’t the only qualification that matter when it comes to teaching abroad.
 In fact, they occasionally aren’t even the most sought-after.
 Oh no – an accredited TEFL certificate from an internationally recognized provider will often carry more weight, particularly in Europe.